 Topic: Spoken communication is more powerful than written communication.
 To what extent do you agree or disagree?

 Every day we spend lots of our time using writing and speaking to communicate with each other.
-In my sight, although writing has its own special usage in SOME cases, but speaking has a MUCH MORE wide-spreading effects and applications.
+In my view, although writing has its own special usage in some cases, speaking has a more widespread effects and applications.

-In these days writing is informally used by people for communicating in various social medias and formally is used in official subjects like requesting for a job or governmental issues like requesting for help in damaged areas.
+These days, writing is informally used by people for communicating on various social media platforms and is formally used in official matters like requesting for a job or governmental issues like requesting for help in damaged areas.
 Writing is also necessary in contracts between two companies or countries; whether industrial or political, the parties write lots of accurate and exact conditions to protect their own rights.

-Speaking has a lot of aspects that are even taught for controlling the conditions. unlike writing, in speaking many characteristics are involved like voice tone, speed, stops, scenes of humor and even sound vibration, that can transfer different emotions and feelings.
-In face-to-face conversations people can affect each other by these parameters; the best business men always prefer to meet their customers, because with these technics they can convince them even when they have a negative sight!
-Also, some great leaders like Abraham Lincoln are always known for their great power in speeches, because he could unique all people for one purpose with the power of faith in his talks.
+Speaking has many aspects that are even taught for controlling the conditions. unlike writing, in speaking many characteristics are involved like voice tone, speed, stops, sense of humor and even voice vibration, which can transfer different emotions and feelings.
+In face-to-face conversations people can affect each other with these parameters; the best business men always prefer to meet their customers, because with these techniques they can convince them even when they have a negative opinion.
+Also, some great leaders like Abraham Lincoln are always known for their great power of speech, because he was able to unite all people for one purpose with the power of faith in his talks.

-In conclusion, I think that although both writing and speaking have their own advantages, but speaking is definitely a stronger means of communication.
+In conclusion, I think that although both writing and speaking have their own advantages, speaking is definitely a stronger means of communication.

+Control grammatical errors.

+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Ok coherence and cohesion.
+Write suitable topic sentences with a clear controlling idea.